-- Understand need to note on chart and EKG if non-standard position (heart moves when patient sits up). - Understand use of negative complex in aVR as "test" for lead placement. - Artifact and what to do about it - Be able to recognize EKG findings which indicate an AMI. - Be able to localize the MI by the EKG findings. - Be able to recognize the MI "mimics" on the EKG. - Be able to list, from memory, which leads are "anterior leads," which are "inferior leads," which are "lateral leads," and which are the "septal leads." - Be able to explain the significance of the lead groupings listed above. - NOTE: if the monitor gives a reading of "MI, age indeterminate," this is less likely to be acute.
+- Understand use of negative complex in aVR as "test" for lead placement. - Artifact and what to do about it - Be able to recognize EKG findings which indicate an AMI. - Be able to localize the MI by the EKG findings. - Be able to recognize the MI "mimics" on the EKG. - Be able to list, from memory, which leads are "anterior leads," which are "inferior leads," which are "lateral leads," and which are the "septal leads." - Be able to explain the significance of the lead groupings listed above.

+NOTE: if the monitor gives a reading of "MI, age indeterminate," this is less likely to be acute.
 You should still notify and treat appropriately, but tell the hospital what it says.